LucianU/django-startproject/README.rst

 #.
 Put in your database credentials in settings/local.py
 #.
 Activate your environment and run ``django-admin.py syncdb``
 #.
-Symlink project/confs/development/nginx.conf into the 'sites-enabled' directory of your **nginx** installation and restart the server afterwards
+Symlink project/confs/development/nginx.conf into the 'sites-enabled' directory of your **nginx** installation and restart the server
 #.
 Go to your repo root and run ``supervisord``.
-Go to http://localhost:8000/ and you should be able to see the greeting from Django
+Go to http://localhost:8000/ and you should see the greeting from Django

 Overview
 ========